Dr. Rahmi Oruç Güvenç

 Life

-Dr. Rahmi Oruç Güvenç (1948–2017) was a Turkish Sufi master, shaman, musician, composer, ethnomusicologist, music therapist and poet.
+Dr. Rahmi Oruç Güvenç (1948–2017) was a Turkish lineage holder of Tasavvuf (Islamic Sufism), shaman, musician, composer, ethnomusicologist, music therapist and poet.
 His prolific life’s work helped renew modern interest in the therapeutic, spiritual and historical dimensions of Turkish-Ottoman makam traditions and related Central Asian musical cultures.
-He is best known internationally through his founding of the organization TÜMATA --- Turkish Music Research and Promotion Group.
+He is best known through his founding of the organization TÜMATA --- Turkish Music Research and Promotion Group.

 Born in Tavşanlı (Kütahya), Oruç Baba (as he is affectionately known to his students) began his musical path in adolescence—famously recounting a formative dream that led to early violin study—before expanding into multiple instruments including oud (ud), rebab, ney, and tanbur.He studied philosophy at Istanbul University, and later pursued doctoral work in clinical psychology at Cerrahpaşa, focusing on music as a mode of healing and the historical tradition of “music therapy” in the Islamic world.Güvenç went on to establish the Center for Research and Application of Turkish Music at Cerrahpaşa, and held academic posts including teaching and departmental leadership connected to music ethnology and music therapy in Istanbul.